aromajoin/material-showcase-ios/README.md

     // You can save showcase state here
   })

-  // When dismissing, delegate should be declared. showcase.delegate = self
+  // To handle other behaviors when showcase is dismissing, delegate should be declared. showcase.delegate = self

   extension ViewController: MaterialShowcaseDelegate {